 - You need to click on the Apple logo in the top left-hand corner of your screen

 - From the dropdown menu select “About This Mac”

 - Now, click on the “System Report” button appearing on your screen

-- Choose “Power” from the sidebar displaying on the left-hand side of the box
+- Choose “Power” from the sidebar displayed on the left-hand side of the box

 - Look below “Health Information” mentioning “Cycle Count”

 With these steps, you can check how many charging cycles your MacBook has accumulated.

 - Lack of Charge Back Up

 When your Mac battery is not charging if you put it onto your charger, then this is yet another issue that plagues many MacBook users.
 During laptop repair, most of them mention that they expect their batteries to recharge once they hook them up to their chargers for an extended period.
 However, they come back to find that their MacBooks are nearly dead as they wish to use them again.

 Then it’ll be impossible to use your MacBook without a charger.
 You’ll feel skeptical about the consequences that what could happen if your MacBook ever gets disconnected from your charger.
 You may feel scared to lose whatever you’re working on and be compelled to start over from scratch.